johnmhayde/ConnectX/README.md

 # ConnectX

-This is a simple Connect4 game that has been made to accept up to 10 different players and runs through a GUI.
+This is a simple Connect4 game that allows you to choose the number of players and the dimensions of the game board.
+The program runs through a GUI.